univienna-vda/FluidExplorerPlugin/README.md

 Here are some helpful starting points for Fluid Explorer

-* Website: Visit this page for more details.
+* [Website:](http://fluidexplorer.cs.univie.ac.at/) Website: Visit this page for further information.
 * Installation: How to install Fluid Explorer.